-A radiation protection advisor (RPA), medical physics expert (MPE) and radiation protection supervisor (RPS) have been appointed in line with legislation.
-A dedicated radiation protection file containing the relevant local rules, employer's procedures and other additional information was retained.
-A review of the file confirmed that the Employer had entitled the dental team to undertake specific roles and responsibilities associated with radiology and ensured that these staff had completed appropriate training.
-Mr McVeigh oversees radiation safety within the practice and regularly reviews the radiation protection file to ensure that it is accurate and up to date.
+A review of the electronic file confirmed that the Employer had entitled the dental team to undertake specific roles and responsibilities associated with radiology and ensured that these staff had completed appropriate training.
+A copy of the local rules was on display near each x-ray machine observed and appropriate staff had signed to confirm that they had read and understood these.
+The RPS oversees radiation safety within the practice and regularly reviews the radiation protection file to ensure that it is accurate and up to date.